Bhaktisiddhanta Sarasvati: Publishing

 After the death of his father, Bhaktivinoda, on 23 June 1914, Srimad Bhaktisiddhanta Saraswati Goswami Prabhupad relocated his Calcutta press to Mayapur and then to nearby Krishnanagar in the Nadia district.
 From there he continued publishing Bhaktivinoda's Sajjana-toshani, and completed the publication of Chaitanya Charitamrita.
 Soon after, his guru Gaurakishora Dasa Babaji also died.
 Without these two key sources of inspiration, and with the majority of Bhaktivinoda's followers being married and thus unable to pursue a strong missionary commitment, Bhaktisiddhanta found himself nearly alone with a mission that seemed far beyond his means.
-When a disciple suggested that Bhaktisiddhanta relocate to Calcutta to establish a center there, he was inspired by the suggestion and began preparing for its implementation.
+When a disciple suggested that Bhaktisiddhanta relocate to Calcutta to establish a centre there, he was inspired by the suggestion and began preparing for its implementation.

 Later period (1918–1937): Missionary

-The disappearance of Bhaktivinoda and Gaurakishora Dasa Babaji left Bhaktisiddhanta Saraswati with the burden of responsibility for their mission of reviving and safeguarding the Chaitanya tradition as they envisioned it.
-An uncompromising and even belligerent advocate of his spiritual predecessors' teachings, Bhaktisiddhanta saw battles to be fought on many fronts: the smarta-brahmanas with their claims of exclusive hereditary eligibility as priests and gurus; the advaitins dismissing the form and personhood of God as material and external to the essence of the divine; professional Bhagavatam reciters exploiting the text sacred to Gaudiya Vaishnavas as a family business; the pseudo-Vaishnava sahajiyas and other Gaudiya spin-offs with their sensualised, profaned imitations of bhakti.
-Relentless and uncompromising oratory and written critique of what, in Bhaktisiddhanta's words, was a contemporary religious "society of cheaters and the cheated" became the underlying tone of his missionary efforts, not only earning him the title "acharya-keshari" ("lion guru") but also awakening suspicion, fear, and at times hate among his opponents.
+After the deaths of Bhaktivinoda Thakur and Gaurakishora Dasa Babaji, Bhaktisiddhanta Saraswati assumed the responsibility for their mission of revitalizing the Chaitanya tradition.
+Bhaktisiddhanta Saraswati engaged with the smarta-brahmanas with their claims of exclusive hereditary eligibility as priests and gurus; the advaitins dismissing the form and personhood of God as material and external to the essence of the divine; professional Bhagavatam reciters using the text sacred to Gaudiya Vaishnavas as a family business; the sahajiyas and other Gaudiya spin-offs with their imitations of bhakti.
+His critiques of contemporary religious practices, which he characterized as a "society of cheaters and the cheated," defined his missionary approach and earned him the title "acharya-keshari" ("lion guru").